 The Golden Boot is FIFA's official award for the top goal-scorer at each World Cup tournament.
 The first time an official goal-scorer award was given was at the 1982 World Cup, when it was called the Golden Shoe (it was rebranded as the Golden Boot in 2010).
 However, even though no official awards were given before this, the football world generally recognises the top scorers of the previous tournaments as Golden Boot winners.
+It's fair to say that it's probably one of the most iconic football player awards around, and its winners amongst the best remembered in the game.

 |1970||Gerd Muller||West Germany||10|